The Master of Arts in Liberal Studies (MALS) program at the University of Memphis

 - Why do you think you are a good candidate for the MALS program?

-(c) A completed Coordinated Study Grid to be submitted to email@example.com
+(c) A completed *Coordinated Study Grid to be submitted by email to firstname.lastname@example.org

 Step 3: The Interview